 - University-sponsored student travel is not permitted at this time.
 Faculty should plan to participate in virtual field trips, competitions, showcases, and other student curricular and co-curricular events.

 - Guest speakers and other visitors to campus are not permitted at this time (fellow members of the UNT faculty/staff are permitted).
-Consider zooming in guest speakers or having a remote instruction day.
+Consider virtual guest speakers or having a remote instruction day.

 Classroom Cleaning and Disinfecting

 Each classroom will be fully cleaned by custodial staff each night.
 Each classroom will be equipped with sanitizing spray and other cleaning supplies - look for the green camoflauge bucket!
 Students may use these cleaning supplies to sanitize their classroom space when they arrive.
 Supplies will be replenished nightly by custodial staff, but if you find that the supply has been exhausted, you can order more using the Report-a-Problem app on the classroom computer.